KelvinWu602/ObsidianVault/Networking/Internet Protocol.md

 ## DNS (Get IP)

-DNS server is a simple key-value pair server.
+DNS server stores simple key-value pair.
 The key is domain name, the value is the IP address.
+They run over UDP on port 53.

 ### DNS hierarchy
 Just like computer multi-level cache, so as DNS servers.